RYFoR/dataset-template/USAGE.md

 ### Prerequisites

 - Python 3.8+
-- Jupyter Notebook
+- Pandas (for CSV handling)
-- Pandas, Matplotlib, Seaborn
+- Git, Markdown, and basic knowledge of metadata standards

 ### Installation